vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:f7dcb9e122
 ## All together now

 Time to practice using `ORDER BY`, `GROUP BY` and `HAVING` together.

-These are going to be some big queries, but you can handle it!
+This is going to be a big query, but you can handle it!

 *** =pre_exercise_code
 ```{python}